Step-Based Submittals

 Step 1: Follow this help document to create a submittal.
 Stop at Step 4, and continue with the below steps.

-Step 2: At the Multi-Step Review area, you have the option to use a template to easily add your steps.
+Step 2: At the Multi-Step Review area, you have the option to use a template to easily add your steps (Option 1) or to create your own steps (Option 2).

-• Option 1: Use a Template - If you already have a template set up, you can Select the Template from the dropdown menu, followed by Create.
+• Use a Template - If you already have a template set up, you can Select the Template from the dropdown menu, followed by Create.

 • Step 1 represents the first reviewer of the submittal, followed by Step 2, and so on.